datanav/docs/technical/salesforce-membercare.rst

      - "string"

-Salesforce User to Membercare Countries
+Salesforce User to MemberCare Countries
 ---------------------------------------
-Every Salesforce User will be synchronized with a Membercare Countries.
+Every Salesforce User will be synchronized with a MemberCare Countries.

-Once a link between a Salesforce User and a Membercare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce User and a MemberCare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce User and a Membercare Countries:
+The following properties are synchronized between a Salesforce User and a MemberCare Countries:

 .. list-table::
    :header-rows: 1

    * - Salesforce User Property
-     - Membercare Countries Property
+     - MemberCare Countries Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - Country
      - name
      - "string"